sigpwny/websites/docs/README.md

 Stored in `content/meetings`.

-Meetings are defined in MD or MDX files.
+Meetings are defined in MDX files.

 ```markdown
 ---